pdechery/speekr/README.md

 This is an experimental rudimentary Twitter-like app.
 It's possible to write posts, follow other users and repost and/or comment their posts.

-I'd built this with the following tools:
+I've built this with the following tools:

 - Django 4.0
 - Django Rest Framework 3.13